314 Notes Payable – Other

 3. Other notes payable due within 12 months from the current operating report date

-4. Portion of long term notes payable, including mortgages, due within 12 months
+4. Current portion of long term notes payable, including mortgages (principal payments due within next 12 months)

 Example 1